 - maternal history of pyloric stenosis 10

 While symptoms may start as early as 3 weeks, it typically clinically manifests between 6 to 12 weeks of age.
 Clinical presentation is typical with non-bilious projectile vomiting.
 The hypertrophied pylorus can be palpated as an olive-sized mass in the right upper quadrant.
 A succussion splash may be audible, and although common, is only relevant if heard hours after the last meal 6.
+Due to the loss of hydrochloric acid in the gastric contents from persistent vomiting, patients are at risk of electrolyte imbalance, specifically the characteristic hypochloraemic metabolic alkalosis.

 Pyloric stenosis is the result of both hyperplasia and hypertrophy of the pyloric circular muscles fibres.
 The pathogenesis of this is not understood.
 There are four main theories 9: